jyotirmaybarman/nuxt3-shadcn-starter-template/README.md

 npm run generate
 ```

-This will generate the static HTML files in the `dist` directory.
+This will generate a static site in the `dist` directory.

+## License

+This project is licensed under the MIT License.